austenapigo/lotus/README.md

 ### Why use `lotus` and what does it do?

-Host-symbiont relationships are ubiquitous throughout the natural world.
+Host-symbiont relationships are ubiquitous throughout natural systems.
 Yet often times we have little to no information about the ecological or evolutionary context for many of the pairwise interactions between hosts and symbionts.
-How should we try to make sense of datasets rich with information about composition (taxonomy) and interaction frequency (read counts) but usually not much else?

-We propose that host specificity, or the degree to which symbionts are restricted within a host community, provides a reasonable first step to generate ecological and evolutionary information about the symbiont niche.
-We developed this package because we think these metrics are useful, but underutilized, and can be leveraged in many different systems to help answer questions about host specificity.
+We propose that host specificity, or the degree to which symbionts are restricted within a host community, provides a reasonable first step to understand the ecological and evolutionary limits to  the symbiont niche.
+We developed this R package because we think these metrics are useful, but underutilized, and can be leveraged in many different systems to help answer questions about host specificity.
+See Poulin et al. 2011 (reference below) to read about the original coneceptualization of these metrics.

 **The purpose of `lotus` is to provide functions that:**
 1. **Quantify host specificity metrics per symbiont**